sa2c/AccelerateAI/index.md

 AccelerateAI is a compute cluster designed to enable high-speed Artificial Intelligence and Machine Learning computations, by making use of latest-generation NVIDIA A100 GPUs.
-It is available to all researchers at Swansea University, free at the point of use.
+It is available to all researchers at Swansea, Aberystwyth, Bangor, and Cardiff Universities, free at the point of use.

 Research outputs (e.g. conference talks, papers) presenting work enabled by AccelerateAI should include, where possible, the ERDF logo above.
 Where this